-- A. There is hereby adopted by the Jekyll Island Authority for the purpose of prescribing regulations governing conditions hazardous to life and property from fire or explosion, those certain codes, laws and regulations known as the International Fire Code, 2018 edition and all future editions, with any Georgia Amendments as adopted by Georgia Department of Community Affairs, Georgia State Fire Marshal's Office Rules and Regulations and all current and future National Fire Protection Association Codes.
-Not less than one copy of the fire code has been and is now filed in the office of the Fire Marshal's Office or at a location designated by the authority.
-In order to stay current with Code changes the Authority shall immediately adopt any changes to the codes as adopted by the Georgia Department of Community Affairs, Georgia State Fire Protection Association.
-The fire code is adopted and incorporated as fully as if set out at length herein, and from the date on which the ordinance from which this article is derived shall take effect, the provisions thereof shall be controlling within the limits of Jekyll Island. - B. The fire code adopted herein is amended as follows in this article.
+(a) There is hereby adopted by the Jekyll Island Authority for the purpose of prescribing regulations governing conditions hazardous to life and property from fire or explosion, those certain codes, laws and regulations known as the International Fire Code, 2018 edition and all future editions, with any Georgia Amendments as adopted by Georgia Department of

+Community Affairs, Georgia State Fire Marshal's Office Rules and Regulations and all current and future National Fire Protection Association Codes.
+Not less than one copy of the fire code has been and is now filed in the office of the fire marshal's office or at a location designated by the authority.
+In order to stay current with Code changes the authority shall immediately adopt any changes to the codes as adopted by the Georgia Department of Community Affairs, Georgia State Fire Marshal's Office and/or the National Fire Protection Association.
+The fire code is adopted and incorporated as fully as if set out at length herein, and from the date on which the ordinance from which this article is derived shall take effect, the provisions thereof shall be controlling within the limits of Jekyll Island.